-Generics ensures that you specify the type for a "container" only when creating it, and after that you will be able to use only the type you specified.
-But now you can create containers for different object types, and avoid the previously mentioned problems.
+Generics ensures, that you specify type for "container" only when creating it, and after that you will be able to use only the type you specified.
+But now you can create containers for different object types, and avoid previously mentioned problems.
 In addition, this avoids the Autoboxing for struct types.